upcs/cs341-spring-2022-four/README.md

 # TrekUp

 ### Team-Four
-Contributers: Brynn Harrington, Francisco Nguyen, Gareth Rice, Jennifer Brana, and Logan Machida.
+Contributors: Brynn Harrington, Francisco Nguyen, Gareth Rice, Jennifer Brana, and Logan Machida.

 ## 1. Introduction
 The work that is most related to our project is AllTrails (https://www.alltrails.com) which is a fitness and mapping application that is used in activities such as hiking and other outdoor activities.
-It uses a database of trail maps and included crowdsourced reviews and images.
+It uses a database of trail maps and included crowd-sourced reviews and images.
 The major issue with AllTrails is that it lacks sufficient data for all the hiking trails available and a social component.
 The idea that we have with TrekUp is to enhance the features that AllTrails has by providing a social media platform for users to interact with.

 We believe this is a good idea because there is a lack of applications with rewards and achievements for those who enjoy outdoor activities.
 Under consideration of the scope of the project, not all outdoor activities can be included in the given timeline.
 Therefore, we decided to focus on one of the most popular activities: hiking.
 We plan on implementing a program whereby users will build a profile to track the hikes they’ve given and achieve “points” to achieve rewards.
 The user can view hikes based on certain attributes such as location and difficulty.
 We hope to gain a functional website with a consistent user base upon which we can begin to sell advertisements on the website.